TianLangStudio/svelte/content/docs/kit/60-appendix/10-faq.md

 });
 ```

-For more, see ["Unlocking view transitions"](/blog/view-transitions) on the Svelte blog.

 ## How do I set up a database?

 Put the code to query your database in a [server route](./routing#server) - don't query the database in .svelte files.
 You can create a `db.js` or similar that sets up a connection immediately and makes the client accessible throughout the app as a singleton.
 You can execute any one-time setup code in `hooks.server.js` and import your database helpers into any endpoint that needs them.